Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Method 1: Truncate WordPress Post Titles With a WordPress Function

-The easiest way to truncate WordPress post titles in WordPress is by adding code to your WordPress files.
+The easiest way to truncate WordPress post titles in WordPress is by adding PHP code to your WordPress files.
 If you haven’t done this before, then check out our guide on how to copy and paste code in WordPress.

 Many tutorials will tell you to add code directly to your theme’s functions.php file.
 However, any mistakes could cause a range of WordPress errors or even break your site.